China-U.S. trade war hits Daimler profit, may sweep sector

 “We do not believe Daimler will be the only OEM (original equipment manufacturer) to reduce guidance.
 Other OEMs are also exposed to similar trends that Daimler cites in various degrees,” Morgan Stanley analysts said.

-BMW’s (BMWG.DE) exports of sport-utility vehicles (SUVs) from the United States may suffer similarly to Daimler, and stricter vehicle certification tests will hit all European manufacturers in the second half of this year, they said.
+German rival BMW’s (BMWG.DE) exports of sport-utility vehicles (SUVs) from the United States may suffer similarly, and stricter vehicle certification tests will hit all European manufacturers in the second half of this year, they said.

+Slower sales of SUVs from the Mercedes-Benz plant in Alabama to China will result in a hit of around 250 million euros ($289 million), Evercore ISI analysts said.

-Daimler shares dropped 3.8 percent to the bottom of Germany's blue-chip DAX index .GDAXI in pre-market trade at brokerage Lang & Schwarz on Thursday.
-Shares in BMW and Volkswagen (VOWG_p.DE), Germany's other two major carmakers, were down 2.7 and 1.3 percent, respectively.
+At 0820 GMT, Daimler shares were down 4 percent at 58.05 euros, the biggest fall by a European blue-chip stock, while shares in BMW and Volkswagen (VOWG_p.DE) were down 2.9 and 2 percent, respectively.

 Daimler’s revised forecast comes as U.S. President Donald Trump is proposing to impose tariffs on imported vehicles on the grounds that trade imbalances on many products threaten U.S. national security.